 - Read it out loud to see what tone is conveyed in the text.

 - Be specific in your ask and the details of the situation.
 For example, when conveying the urgency of the situation, mention the time period.
 Do you need help today, tomorrow, next week, or next month?
+Do you need extra time for a deadline or do you need more direction?

 - Be careful with your word choice, as mentioned in the how to ask for help at work tips above.